magoo/risk-measurement/principles.rst

 --------------------------------------------------------
 Let's appreciate that risk is a single decision making factor.

-Sometimes it is better to work on a risk that has momentum, resource, interest, and other management observations before one that measures higher.
-Risk is a small part of organizational needs, but risk should be understood properly.
+Sometimes it is better to work on a risk that has momentum, resource, interest, and other management observations before a  measurably higher risk.
+Risk is a simply part of an organizations goals.
+A low prioritization of risk at an organization should only change the rigor and resource associated with measurement, not the wholesale removal of scientific approach.

 Irrationality
 ---------------------------------------------
 Let's assume that fully quantitative workplaces do not exist.

 Even the most mature risk organization suffer from subjective, qualitative, or irrational decision making.
-Measurement approaches must be effective under these circumstances, so that they efforts can be observed and measured in the future regardless of how they began.
+Measurement approaches must be effective under these circumstances, so that their efforts can be observed and measured in the future regardless of how those efforts began.
 More rational decision making cannot happen without starting somewhere.
 This documentation should celebrate environments that are just starting to measure risk, and assume a variety of limitations and external influences.